-H. Rental Assistance Demonstration Program (RAD) Transactions
+G. Rental Assistance Demonstration Program (RAD)/Choice Neighborhood Transactions

-ADOH reserves the right to waive the timing of submittals set forth in this Section 4, in its sole discretion, in order to meet HUD deadlines under the RAD program.
+ADOH reserves the right to waive the timing of submittals set forth in this Section 4, in its sole discretion, in order to meet HUD deadlines under the RAD and Choice Neighborhoods programs.